The Brenner Method

 Epistemic Humility

-Hold all hypotheses loosely.
-Be prepared to abandon any idea, no matter how elegant, when evidence contradicts it.
+Hold all loosely.
+Be prepared to abandon any idea, no matter how elegant, when contradicts it.

 Problem Selection